 - Self-Defense or defense of others

-To gain advantage in divorce and child support.
+To gain an advantage in divorce and child support.
 Another common situation is when one spouse has filed, or plans to file, an action for divorce and seeks to gain an advantage in family court in winning full custody, protective orders as well as child and spousal support.
 By falsely accusing his or her spouse of domestic violence battery, an accused person may end up being falsely convicted of this crime.
-Thereafter, in family court, the falsely accused spouse would be on the losing end of issues such as child custody, child support and spousal support.
-A family court judge would give full force and credit to the criminal conviction, any restraining orders made in the domestic violence battery case, in ordering child custody, support and protective orders in favor of the accusing spouse.
+Thereafter, in family court, the falsely accused spouse would be on the losing end of issues such as child custody, child support, and spousal support.
+A family court judge would give full force and credit to the criminal conviction, any restraining orders made in the domestic violence battery case, in ordering child custody, support, and protective orders in favor of the accusing spouse.
 It is important to identify the ulterior motives of the accusing spouse in making false accusations.
-See below how the Criminal Defense Attorney, Stephen R. Brodsky & Associates defends against false accusations and builds defenses based on self-defense or defense of others.
+See below how the Domestic Violence Battery Defense Attorney, Stephen R. Brodsky & Associates defend against false accusations and builds defenses based on self-defense or defense of others.

 - Self-Defense/Defense of others.

 We regularly engage the services of a licensed professional investigator to fully develop the right defense for you.
 Our experienced professional investigators conduct interviews of potential witnesses who may have witnessed a violent encounter, have knowledge of previous threats of harm made by your spouse or significant other, or have knowledge of your spouse’s propensity for violent behavior.
 This defense strategy may very likely convert the alleged victim into the aggressor and lay the foundation for asserting self-defense and/or the defense of others.